Bruno21511/paper-voice-biomarkers-mfbm/README.md

 ## Data

-### Audio Corpus (myUSP)
+### Audio Corpus (USP)

 The audio signals used in this work belong to the **Universidade de São Paulo (USP)** voice corpus, previously used in [1][2].
-The corpus contains sustained vowel /a/ recordings from 61 speakers:
+The corpus contains sustained vowel phonation recordings from 61 speakers.
+Only the suatined /a/ audio files were used:

 | Class | Description | N |
 |-------|-------------|---|